IKIM-Essen/ClusterDocs/docs/getting-started.md

 ## What software is available on the IKIM cluster?

 Short answer: Everything under the sun.
-You can install software yourself using either a [package manager](conda.pm) or build or run a [container](apptainer.md).
-Containers can be used e.g. to run a different operating system if you absolutely need to.
+Familiarize yourself with our [job scheduler](slurm.md), then install software using either a [package manager](conda.md) or build a [container](apptainer.md).
+Compared to package managers like Conda, containers provide greater isolation from the host operating system and are recommended for producing repeatable workflows.
-To avoid resource contention we recommend using our [resource manager](slurm.md).

 Example: To install [scikit-learn](https://scikit-learn.org/stable/install.html) all you need to do is